Square-integrable representations and the coadjoint action of solvable Lie groups: Introduction

-Now assume that $G$ is a solvable Lie group with its corresponding set $\RelS$ of generalized orbits of the coadjoint action (cf. \cite{Pu71} and Section~\ref{Sect2} below).
-The bijective map given by \cite[Th.
-3, page 134]{Pu74},

-is called the \emph{Puk\'anszky correspondence} and it recovers the Kirillov correspondence in the special case of nilpotent Lie groups.
+Assume that $G$ is a connected and simply connected solvable Lie group with its corresponding set $\RelS$ of generalized orbits of the coadjoint action (cf. \cite{Pu71}; see Section~\ref{Prel} below).
+The remarkable result of Puk\'anszky (see \cite[Th.
+3]{Pu74}) shows that there is a bijective map $\ell\colon \RelS\to \stackrel{\frown}{G}_\nor$, now called the \emph{Puk\'anszky correspondence}; it recovers the Kirillov correspondence in the special case of nilpotent Lie groups.
+We note that $\ell$ is not a homeomorphism in general, since no appropriate topology has been identified for the entire space $\RelS$.

 One of our main results (Theorem~\ref{open_th}) answers the natural question of describing the generalized orbits of the coadjoint action that correspond to the square-integrable classes in $\stackrel{\frown}{G}_\nor$ via the Puk\'anszky correspondence.
+The first result in this connection appeared in \cite{Ros78}, cf. Lemma~\ref{open_lemma} below; however, that description is not intrinsic, as the characterization is in terms of orbits of a non-canonical group~$\Galg$.
+We show that all the normal representations associated to an open coadjoint orbit are type~$\I$ (Theorem~\ref{open_cor}) and characterize the type-$\I$ property of square-integrable representations in terms of coadjoint orbits (Theorem~\ref{F_gen} and Corollary~\ref{open_cor2}).
+We provide some information on the topological properties of the Puk\'anszky correspondence for (connected, simply connected) solvable Lie groups $G$.
+Namely, we prove that to every open coadjoint orbit $\Oc$ of $G$ there corresponds a compact open subset of $\Prim(G)$ which is homeomorphic to a torus which is dual to the fundamental group of $\Oc$, in the sense of the duality theory of locally compact abelian groups (see Theorem~\ref{homeo}.)

-(The first result in this connection appeared in \cite{Ros78}, cf. Lemma~3.5 below.)
-As applications, we characterize the type-I property of square-integrable representations in terms of coadjoint orbits (Corollaries \ref{open_cor1} and \ref{open_cor2}) and we improve in Theorem~\ref{codim1_th} a result from the earlier literature \cite[Th.
+In Theorem~\ref{codim1_th}, we improve a result from the earlier literature \cite[Th.
 4.5]{KT96}.
+Specifically, we prove that if $G$ is a solvable Lie group whose nilradical is 1-codimensional, then the set of the isolated points of the primitive ideal spectrum $\Prim(G)$ of the group $C^*$-algebra $C^*(G)$ coincides with the set of the kernels in $C^*(G)$ of the square-integrable unitary irreducible representations of $G$.
+We recall from \cite{Gr80} that the isolated points of $\Prim(G)$ are precisely the kernels of the square-integrable factor representations of $G$.
+Our result says that, under the additional hypothesis on the nilradical, every square-integrable factor representation of $G$ is type~$\I$, hence, quasi-equivalent to an irreducible representation.
+We prove by example in Section~\ref{sect7} that the hypothesis on the nilradical cannot be omitted.